Optimal Allocation with Peer Information: Approximate Optimality and Ranking-based Mechanisms

 \section{Approximate Optimality and Ranking-based Mechanisms}

-In this section, we shift our focus from optimal DIC mechanisms to approximately optimal ones. \Cref{thm:stochastic_existence,thm:stochastic_prevalence,prop:hole_characterization,thm:npcomplete} suggest that optimal DIC mechanisms lack closed-form descriptions and that it is unclear how these mechanisms depend on the distribution of types and values.
-Thus, exactly optimal mechanisms may be difficult to use and institutionalize in practice.
-In contrast, the \emph{ranking-based mechanisms} that we propose in this section are simple, and it is easy to see when and why they perform well.
-Specifically, the performance of ranking-based mechanisms depends on the impact that any individual agent's report has on how their own peer value is ranked relative to the peer values of others.
-As we will argue, this impact is likely to be small if there are many agents and, in this case, ranking-based mechanisms are approximately optimal among all DIC mechanisms.
+In this section, we shift our focus from optimal DIC mechanisms to approximately optimal ones.
+Our earlier findings show that optimal DIC mechanisms lack closed-form descriptions.
+As a result, optimal mechanisms may be difficult to use and institutionalize in practice.
+In contrast, the \emph{ranking-based mechanisms} that we propose here are simple, yet retain key properties of optimal mechanisms: they use all agents' information, consider all agents as potential recipients of the good, and randomize the allocation to alleviate incentive constraints.
+Moreover, it is easy to see when and why ranking-based mechanisms perform well.
+Specifically, their performance depends on the extent to which any individual agent’s report influences the peer values of others.
+As we will argue, this influence is naturally small when there are many agents and, in this case, ranking-based mechanisms are approximately optimal among all DIC mechanisms.

 Ranking-based mechanisms aim to allocate to agents who are ranked highly in terms of their peer value $\bar{u}_i(\theta_{-i})=\mathbb{E}[u_i|\theta_{-i}]$.
 Given a type profile $\theta$, the agent with the highest peer value receives rank $1$, the second highest receives rank $2$, and so on.
 Ties are broken lexicographically, favoring agent $i$ over agent $j$ if $i < j$.
 It is convenient to normalize all ranks to be in $[0, 1]$ by dividing by the number $n$ of agents.
 Let $r_i(\theta)$ denote $i$'s rank at $\theta$.\footnote{ Formally, $r_{i}(\theta) = \frac{1}{n}\left\vert\left\lbrace j\in [n]\colon \bar{u}_{j}(\theta_{-j}) > \bar{u}_{i}(\theta_{-i})\right\rbrace\right\vert + \frac{1}{n} \left\vert\left\lbrace j\in [n]\colon (\bar{u}_{j}(\theta_{-j}) = \bar{u}_{i}(\theta_{-i}))\land (i \geq j)\right\rbrace\right\vert.$ }